 It all began in the conservative family farming community of Wells Township, Pennsylvania, when the local farmers rose up to stop a massive farm factory of hogs from being built in their township.
 Their township supervisors unanimously passed an anti-corporate-farming ordinance that directly challenged three structures of law that the farmers considered to be illegitimate – corporate constitutional “rights”, state preemption, and Dillon’s Rule.
 From there, the movement took off across rural Pennsylvania, rural Maine, and beyond.

-Fast forward to the present, and there are now more than 200 communities and counties in eight states that have successfully passed Community Rights ordinances.
+Fast forward to the present, and there are now more than 200 communities and counties in nine states that have successfully passed Community Rights ordinances.
 And so far, only about 5% of these places have had their local ordinances legally challenged.

 Although the Community Environmental Legal Defense Fund has been the primary driver of this movement since 1999, there are other folks working independently towards near-identical goals.
 One of them is Paul Cienfuegos, trained originally by POCLAD in 1995/1996.
 Paul created his own workshop, which he named “We the People Are More Powerful Than We Dare to Believe: First Steps in Dismantling Corporate Rule”.
 Paul has since led this workshop dozens of time across the US.